alphagov/contacts-admin/README.md

    ./startup.sh
    ````

-To run against a local version of static you need to set `STATIC_DEV` to "http://static.dev.gov.uk"
+To run against a local version of static you need to set `STATIC_DEV` to "http://static.dev.gov.uk".
+To index content the application expects rummager to be running, the rake task is contacts:index

 ## Development notes